BaAlesia/HTML/README.md

-Interesting tasks from Stepik course "Web Development for Beginners: HTML and CSS"
+Stepik course "Web Development for Beginners: HTML and CSS"